life-itself/lifeitself.org/content/blog/2020/06/22/bridging-the-wisdom-gap.md

 A) the development of a roadmap;

 B) example applications of the wisdom approach in specific areas e.g. institutional leadership in climate change and biodiversity preservation, or collective action to address racial and economic inequality.

+## Appendix: Root Cause Analysis

+### Situation

+Our technological powers have expanded dramatically as have the complexities of our societies, yet it seems our “wisdom” both personally and collectively has not – in fact, it may have diminished.
+There appears to be a growing wisdom gap.

+Wisdom is not well-defined nor is it commonly talked of outside of religious or spiritual circles and is not highly regarded by the mainstream (compared to, say, “smarts”), for example, a politician talking about wisdom would be odd (and this is true even for philosophers).
+Unsurprisingly, wisdom is therefore not an active field of research – and what discussions there are often turn out to be discussions of “intelligence” in disguise.

+Nevertheless we could probably agree that our societies seems unwise in keys ways, both collectively e.g. in our inability to deal with the challenges of climate change, and personally as we struggle to make “wise” (long-term, deeply well) choices whether for the food we eat, the investments we make or the information we consume (and this could call into question at a deep psycho-ontological level the dominant ideologies of freedom of choice (e.g. in markets and in democracy).

+Finally, there appears to be some strong link between wisdom, being and culture (collective being if you like).
+“Culture” seems to be a “dark matter” that shows up when we look at which individuals or groups seem to be “wise” – in the sense either that they make good, “wise” choices and/or that they are able to “wisely” act upon good choices (especially when doing that is valuable but hard e.g. paying higher taxes today to invest more in education that yields benefits in twenty years).

+### Complication

+The dramatic increase in our numbers, technological prowess and societal complexity all place greater demands on us to make good choices personally and collectively.
+Yet, we are manifestly failing to make those good choices – in fact, the gap may be growing – and this shows up in major challenges we face ranging from existential risks such as climate catastrophe and runaway AI to rising inequality, political discontent and simple anomie.

+Wisdom could be a key part of handling our dramatic growth in numbers, technological power and societal complexity, yet we don’t examine, value, research or cultivate wisdom – or even have a strong sense of what it is!

+Finally, the work that does exist tends to be abstract and disconnected from concrete, operational (and even measurable) outcomes and in the last few decades there have been significant advances in a variety of relevant areas ranging across neuro-psychology, developmental science, phenomenology, culture and mindfulness but these are, as yet, rarely utilized or connected.

+### Question

+What is an initial research program on “wisdom” covering topics like:

+- What is “wisdom” personally and collectively (i.e. what is a wise culture)?
+- How do we develop and grow our wisdom (get wiser)?
+- What (concrete) examples and evidence do we have of its importance (especially to addressing our personal and collective challenges)?

+Such that wisdom starts to become a respectable matter for research, politics and the mainstream and we have concrete (and testable) proposals for being wiser and taking wiser action on live real-world issues?